Skip to main content

 Moovit provides free maps and live directions to help you navigate through your city.
 View schedules, routes, timetables, and find out how long does it take to get to Mellon Arena in real time.

 Looking for the nearest stop or station to Mellon Arena?
-Check out this list of stops closest to your destination: Centre Ave + Logan FS; Gateway Center; Fifth Ave + Washington Pl; Pittsburgh Amtrak Station.
+Check out this list of stops closest to your destination: Centre Ave + Logan FS; Fifth Ave + Washington Pl; Gateway Center; Pittsburgh Amtrak Station.

 Want to see if there’s another route that gets you there at an earlier time?
 Moovit helps you find alternative routes or times.
 Get directions from and directions to Mellon Arena easily from the Moovit App or Website.